samelliott25/orderfi-restaurant-platform/replit.md

 - OrderFi logo/brand name must always use Playwrite font
 - Playwrite font for headings and titles (changed from Rock Salt)
 - SUSE font for body text
+Development workflow:
+- Use "ADA" as shorthand for Autonomous Development Agent
+- When user asks for ADA, run competitive analysis and refinement process
 ```